CNN Millennium

-MILLENNIUM is peopled with the interesting and the provocative, among them: Native Americans who built canyon housing complexes and Ethiopians who carved churches from solid rock in the 12th century; Genghis Khan, whose 13th century Mongol warriors conquered and united central Asia; Timur, who rose from sheep-stealer to conqueror and expanded Islam's empire in the 14th century; Christopher Columbus, whose 15th century voyage changed the world; African slaves taken from their homeland to serve the Americas' new colonies in the 17th century; French explorers who endured the Arctic's cold in the 18th century; Charles Darwin, whose theories of evolution challenged the 19th century's religious certainties; and the 20th century's superstars, including Charlie Chaplin and Princess Diana.

-Academy Award winner Ben Kingsley narrated Millennium.
-But his role remained confined to introducing the subject matter and placing it into context.
+Ben Kingsley's role as narrator remained confined to introducing the subject matter and placing it into context.
 Main protagonists such as Genghis Khan tell their individual stories in their native tongues, relayed to viewers through simultaneous translation.

 Bernard Heyes was in charge of graphic design and animation.
 Richard Blackford composed the original musical score for the series.

+Production

+The production of the series lasted for over two years.
+Filming for the series took place in 28 countries.

+Episodes

-Millennium's ten episodes revolve around a common theme, or tool:
+Millennium has ten episodes, each of which revolves around a common theme, or tool: